I love Hatch baby products, and the Hatch Rest+ is no different.

 Things to Consider

-- Even though it has a great selection of music and sounds, I wish I could play my music through it like an actual speaker sometimes.
+- Even though it has a great selection of music and white noise sounds, I wish I could play my music through it like an actual speaker sometimes.

 How does it compare to the Hatch Rest?

-I love the simple, clean design of the Hatch Rest+.
+I love the simple, clean design of the Hatch Baby Rest and the Hatch Rest+.
 It’s easy to use and I can see how useful it could be for a number of childhood stages.
 I think it’s a solid purchase that will light the way for a long time.

-You can also find out more about Rest and Rest+ out on the Hatch site.
+You can also find more about Rest and Rest+ out on the Hatch site.